When I got started with WordPress, one of the things that bothered me was the security issues associated with running a site built on PHP.

 The same applies to images you’ve added/deleted but which show no apparent change on the site.

-You can access the cache settings by logging in to CloudFlare and going to the Settings Overview for your domain.
+You can access the cache settings by logging in and accessing the Settings Overview for your domain.

 There, you’ll see a button called Purge cache.

-Enable CloudFlare on your chosen domain.
-You’ll be prompted to enter the username and password you used to sign up for CloudFlare.
+Enable Cloudflare on your chosen domain.
+You’ll be prompted to enter the username and password you used to sign up for your account.

-If your webhost is NOT affiliated with CloudFlare, this means you’ll have to manually route the service yourself.
-It’s not hard.
+If your webhost is NOT affiliated with Cloudflare, this means you’ll have to manually route the service yourself.
+It’s not hard, as I said a moment ago.

 However you add the service to your sites, you’ll get an analytics reports section in the dashboard.